Capitol Reef Photography Guide: Best Photo Spots In Fruita

 Goosenecks is one of the best photo locations in Capitol Reef

-Goosenecks information board
+Goosenecks information board explaining the different layers

-As you hike through Capitol Reef, take note of the various information boards scattered throughout the park.
+Travel Tip: As you hike through Capitol Reef, take note of the various information boards scattered throughout the park.
 You can learn so much about Utah’s incredible geology just by reading these boards.

 View from Goosenecks point overlooking a large red canyon

-Sunset Point, another viewpoint near Goosenecks
+Sunset Point, a different viewpoint near Goosenecks

 Man looking out into the Utah vastness